2019 United Kingdom general election: Religious groups' opinions on the parties

 The Muslim Council of Britain (MCB) spokesman stated that Islamophobia "is particularly acute in the Conservative Party" and that Conservatives treat it "with denial, dismissal and deceit".
 In addition they released a 72-page document, outlining what they assess are the key issues from a British Muslim perspective.
-The MCB specifically criticised those who "seek to stigmatise and undermine Muslims"; for example, by implying that Pakistanis ("often used as a proxy for Muslims") vote "en bloc as directed by Imams".
+The MCB specifically criticised those who "seek to stigmatise and undermine Muslims"; for example, by implying that Pakistanis ("often used as a proxy for Muslims") vote "en bloc as directed by their imams".
 The Sunday Mirror stated that many of the candidates campaigning for the Brexit Party were Islamophobic.
 This scenario resulted in many Muslim individuals & organisations publicly endorsing the Labour Party.

 The Times of India reported that supporters of Narendra Modi's ruling Bharatiya Janata Party (BJP) were actively campaigning for the Conservatives in 48 marginal seats, and the Today programme reported that it had seen WhatsApp messages sent to Hindus across the country urging them to vote Conservative.
 Some British Indians spoke out against what they saw as the BJP's meddling in the election.
 The Hindu Council UK was strongly critical of Labour, going as far as to say that Labour is "anti-Hindu", and objected to Corbyn's condemnation of the Indian government's actions resulting in the revocation of the special status of Jammu and Kashmir.
 Labour's perceived introduction of a white parachute candidate into Leicester East (where both the Conservatives & Liberal Democrats had fielded Hindu candidates) disappointed many with Hindu heritage (who had become the single largest ethnic group in Leicester); more specifically, no candidates of Indian descent were interviewed.
 Jeremy Corbyn was very unpopular among the Hindus due to his anti-Indian sentiments & his past disparaging comments on the caste system, with many of the community seeing him to be under the influence of Pakistani Muslims, with whom he shared a common pro-Palestinian stance.
 The party selected or re-selected only one candidate of Indian descent among its 39 safest seats.
-Jeremy Corbyn receiving endorsement by the Jammu Kashmir Liberation Front, a Pakistan sponsored Islamist separatist group designated as a terrorist organisation by the Indian government known for forcibly expelling Kashmiri Hindus out of the Kashmir Valley in the 1990s, also made him unpopular with Hindus, especially those who migrated from Kashmir as a result of this incident.
+Jeremy Corbyn receiving endorsement from the Jammu Kashmir Liberation Front, a Pakistan sponsored Islamist separatist group designated as a terrorist organisation by the Indian government known for forcibly expelling Kashmiri Hindus in the 1990s out of the Kashmir Valley, also made him unpopular with Hindus, especially those who migrated from Kashmir as a result of this incident.